arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ~

 Building stuff for the web is quite complex.
-Therefor it is crucial to use an agreed upon methodology, documentation, best practices and using the right tools for the job.
+It is crucial to use common methodology, best practices, documentation and using the right tools to build, maintain and contribute to projects.
 At [Oktavilla](http://oktavilla.se) we regularly start new projects and over the years we have learned a lot the hard way.
+Evolving these common practices, keeping them relevant and up-to-date makes things run a lot smoother.

 This is a summary of the methodology and tools we use.
 I’ll focus on the technical side of things.
 Each part has a link or two in the end to resources with more information.
 These are the parts I’ll cover: